Ozzy: The Miracles of an Ordinary Man

 Ozzy has the formula down for autobiographical music, and Ordinary Man is his strongest showing for such symphonic stories since his earliest solo works.
 “All My Life,” “Under the Graveyard,” “Holy for Tonight,” and the title track “Ordinary Man,” are all solid chronicles that fall in with Ozzy classics like, “Rock-n-Roll Rebel,” “Road to Nowhere,” “See You on The Other Side” and “Diary of a Madman.”

 Musically and lyrically, Ordinary Man comes full circle creatively for Ozzy.
 Andrew Watts guitar riffs are simple, heavy and melodic, ala Tony Iommi, with a Millennial Metal magic cast upon them.
 Duff and Chad fit together like Geezer Butler and Bill Ward once did, strengthening the music.
 Ozzy’s vocal styling is more on point with what he sounded like in his earliest days with Black Sabbath and even Sabbath’s final release 13, than the majority of his solo career crooning.
 That is not to say Ordinary Man is Ozzy creating a modern Sabbath album, as it’s not.
-Sabbath did that with 13, and Ordinary Man is a solo Osbourne album on all counts.

 Post Malone… who the f*ck is Post Malone?
 I had to Google him and my greatest fears about who or what he was were confirmed.
 A Millennial pop and rap star.
 His style of music will never end up in my iTunes shuffle rotation, however, Post Malone is a talented artist in his genre of music.
 His teaming with Ozzy on his own song “Take What You Want” and Ozzy’s “It’s a Raid” work.
-The cross genre attempt fits like a puzzle piece with the rest of the music on Ordinary Man
+The cross genre attempt fits like a puzzle piece with the rest of the music on Ordinary Man.

 Is this Ozzy’s best album ever?
 No. Is it his worst?
 No. Ordinary Man is what it needs to be, and that is a modern feeling record from an elder icon in the metal music world.

 As a mediocre music critic, I could delve deeper into the creative craftsmanship of Ordinary Man.
 As a fan of Ozzy’s music since my first hearing “Crazy Train” in the early eighties, I don’t want to.
 Ordinary Man carries all the energy Ozzy ever did on his greatest hits throughout the years.
 From fun loving, to revenge romps, to heart felt homages to his life, all that feeling is on this album.
 Ordinary Man shows Ozzy’s creative capabilities go far beyond what we would expect at this point in his career and take both Ozzy and the fans back to where it all began for him musically.
-The Madman Meets Millennial Metal.. and he mastered it into his own monster.
+The Madman Meets Millennial Metal.. and he manipulated it into his own monster.

 To learn more about Ozzy Osbourne… Google him.
 There is so much history to the Madman’s career that sharing a few links would not do him the justice he deserves.